• What is a Vignere Cipher?

 Drag and release from the “Player” output of the Respawn Player event.
 Type and search “Get Class” and connect this to the Class input of the Spawn Actor Node.
 Right-click on “Spawn Transform” and Promote to variable and rename this “Respawn Transform”.

 Drag from the Return value of this new node to type and select “Possess”.
-Connect this to the white input to the white output of the Spawn Actor node and the In Pawn input to the Return Value output of the Spawn Actor node.
+Connect the white and Return Value outputs of the Spawn Actor node to the white and In Pawn inputs of the Possess Node as shown above.

 We now need to call the respawn function when the character dies.
 In the functions tab on the left, select Override > Destroyed.

-Your Event graph should look like this.
+Your Event Graph should look like this.
 Compile and test by jumping off the platform.
-Your character should respawn again in the air and fall to their doom over and over.
+Your character should respawn in the air and fall to their doom over and over.
 We now need to set our respawn point.

-Connect Cast to BP_ThirdpersonGameMode to the new set node as shown.
-Drag and release From the Respawn Transform input to select “Get Actor Transform” this sets the respawn point as the players position when the game starts.
+Connect Cast to “BP_ThirdPersonGameMode” to the new set node as shown.
+Drag and release from the Respawn Transform input to select “Get Actor Transform”.
+This sets the respawn point to the players position when the game starts.

 Your Event Graph should look like this.
-Compile and test by jumping of the edge of the platform.
+Compile and test by jumping off the edge of the platform.

 • Setting Up OneDrive and Adobe XD